norgeous/linux-install/config.md

 ### Disable Wayland

-This makes the Ubuntu UI much faster
+This seems to makes the Ubuntu UI much faster in some situations

 ```sh
 FIND="#WaylandEnable=false"